-The UN World Population and Housing Census Programme recognises PHCs as one of the primary sources of data needed for policies and programmes aimed at inclusive socioeconomic development and environmental sustainability.
+The UN World Population and Housing Census (PHC) Programme recognises PHCs as one of the primary sources of data needed for policies and programmes aimed at inclusive socioeconomic development and environmental sustainability.
 They are also an important source for supplying disaggregated data for the measurement of progress of the SDGs, especially in the context of assessing the situation of people by income, sex, age, race, ethnicity, migratory status, disability and geographic location, or other characteristics.

-In the context of the 2020 World Population and Housing Census (PHC) Programme (2015-2024), nine African countries had already conducted a population and housing census during the period 2015-2018.
-As of July 2019, an additional 15 African countries are planning to conduct their population and housing census before the end of the year.
+In the context of the 2020 PHC Programme (2015-2024), nine African countries have already conducted a PHC during the period 2015-2018.
+As of July 2019, an additional 15 African countries are planning to conduct their PHC before the end of the year.
 In the 2010 round of the PHC, 47 African countries conducted population censuses, compared with 38 countries for the 2000 round and 44 countries for the 1990 round.